SymbioticEDA/riscv-formal/docs/examplebugs.md

 treated as NOPs).
 Some implementations get some of those opcodes wrong, and riscv-formal has found bugs like this.

+There were even instances of implementations that fixed issues like that, and then later reversed the fixes because someone looking over the code misread the standard and thought they would fix a bug but instead they re-introduced one.
+A good example why one should not only verify their implementation once, but continuously keep verifying it as long as changes are made to the design, even in cases where those changes are considered "only trivial minor changes".

 ### JALR clears LSB after addition

 The JALR instruction adds an immediate to its source register, clears the LSB